lagom/lagom/docs/manual/scala/guide/cluster/Serialization.md

 ### Add Field

-Adding an optional field can be done without any migration code if using the built in `com.lightbend.lagom.scaladsl.playjson.Serializers.optionFormat`.
-The default value if the field is missing will be `None`.
+Adding an optional field can be done without any migration code if automated mapping is used or manual mapping is used and you have made sure a missing field is read as a `None` by your format (see [mapping options](#Mapping-options)).

 Old class: